giiorg/vobi-api-composer-experimental/README.md

 # API Composer

 api-composer is a tool to describe node.js APIs with simple and elegant syntax.
-If you need to build GraphQL and/or REST from single configuration, you will like api-composer.
+If you like simplicity and need to build complex GraphQL and/or REST APIs from single API description, you will love api-composer.

+## Why?

+Simply speaking api-composer is a kind of configuration layer.
+It's just a way to describe API with the concepts coming from graphql ecosystem.
+You can generate anything you want from this description.
+You need just write your own plugin for this purpose or use already built plugins.
+By default api-composer comes with graphql schema generator that is based on excellent [link](https://github.com/graphql-compose/graphql-compose "graphql-composer") library.

+With adopting api-composer you can graphqlize even your REST API.

+Here are main benefits:
+* Simple and elegant syntax to describe API.
+* Single source from which you can generate graphql schema, routes for express/koa and so on.
+* Middleware system which you can use to run functions before and after resolve function.
+You can run some middlewares synchronously and others - asynchronously.

 ## Getting Started